ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 ```
 Many chapters start with a function with a narrow contract [(82)](https://quuxplusone.github.io/blog/2018/04/25/the-lakos-rule/), [(83)](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2011/n3279.pdf) returning `void` and ends with one or more functions with a wide contract that returns `bool`.

-In this note the words "mathematical results" means the result of an arithmetic operation interpreting all values as being in ℤ, the infinite number line of integers in both directions.
+In this note "mathematical results" means the result of an arithmetic operation interpreting all values as being in ℤ, the infinite number line of integers in both directions.
-I know that the ℤ/n ring is also "mathematics" but I don't care, it is not what we usually intend when talking about counts, sizes, and offsets and not the topic if this note.
+I know that the ℤ/n ring is also "mathematics" but I don't care, it is not what we usually mean when talking about counts, sizes, and offsets which are the subject for this note.

-In this note "arithmetic underflow" refers to an arithmetic operation that should produce a result that is smaller than the smallest value representable by the return type.
+In this note "arithmetic underflow" refers to an arithmetic operation that should produce a result that is smaller than the smallest value representable by the expression's type.
 For a signed type that is some large negative value.
 For an unsigned type that is 0.

-In this note "arithmetic overflow" refers to an arithmetic operation that should produce a result that is larger than the largest value representable by the return type.
+In this note "arithmetic overflow" refers to an arithmetic operation that should produce a result that is larger than the largest value representable by the expression's type.
 Similar to underflow, but at the high end of the integer type's range instead of the low end.

-These definitions are different from how these words are used in the language specification.
+These definitions are different from how these words are defined in the language specification since that text uses the ℤ/n definition for unsigned integers.

 Signed numbers are not allowed to underflow or overflow, that is [[Undefined Behavior]].
 Unsigned numbers are allowed to overflow and underflow, in which case they wrap around.
-This is called modular arithmetic.
+This is called modular arithmetic, which is basically what ℤ/n means.
 From a language specification standpoint this isn't under- or overflow at all, it is just the way the unsigned types work.

 Because overflow of signed integers is undefined behavior the compiler does not need to consider this case when generating machine code.
-This can in some cases produce more efficient code.
+This can in some cases produce more efficient code and in some cases introduce bugs not visible in the source code as checks or entire code blocks are removed by the compiler.

 # Dangers